By Mark Swartz

 Know Your Candidate

-During the interview and negotiating process you’ve gotten to know this job seeker.
+and negotiating process you’ve gotten to know this job seeker.
 They’ve told you about themselves little by little.

 This is your opportunity to build on that knowledge.
 Have a brief conversation with the candidate at this point.
 Ask them if there’s a particular reason they are hesitating on your offer.